Fix: Windows 10 do not Display Delete Confirmation Dialog

 Step 3.
 Click on Apply, and then the OK button.

 Step 4.
-When you try to delete a file or folder, a delete commitment dialog box is displayed.
+When you try to delete a file or folder, a delete confirmation dialog box is displayed.

 How to enable the delete confirmation dialog in Windows 10 using Group Policy Editor?